Guide to CT Scanners

 4- and 8-slice CT Scanners

-4- or 8-slice CT scanners are a good choice if you run a veterinarian clinic, or a department with a limited number of patients no need for fast diagnosis.
+4- or 8-slice CT scanners are a good fit for veterinarian clinics or departments with limited patient throughput and no need for fast diagnosis.

 16-slice CT Scanners

-The 16- slice is the first choice of many clinics and radiology departments where patient flow is rather steady, as they are faster than the 4- or 8-slice scanners.
+The 16- slice is the first choice of many clinics and radiology departments with fairly steady patient flows, as they are faster than the 4- or 8-slice scanners.

-These units are great for standard general studies.
+The 16 slice units are workhorses great for standard general studies.

 32-and 40-slice CT Scanners